 Despite changes to the law, there has not been much change in trial outcomes.
 Assistant Commonwealth’s Attorney Zug blames skeptical jurors, and many scholars would agree with him.
 Acquaintance rape cases often come down to “he said, she said” testimony, so trial outcomes frequently depend on the personal opinions of the jury.
 Victoria University professor Colleen A. Ward writes “that on many occasions the evidence presented at a rape case does not reliably predict a verdict as trial outcome is based more on jurors’ attitudes about rape.”
 According to a study by Yale professor Dan Kahan, cultural predispositions have such a powerful influence on perceptions of who’s to blame in a rape case that no change in the legal definition of rape will likely affect this.
 For prosecutors, in particular, this makes pursuing rape convictions remarkably difficult, because juries tend to ally with the defendant and are extremely reluctant to convict.

 Based on these findings, many attorneys consider jury selection as the decisive stage of the case.
-Before jurors are chosen, attorneys have the opportunity to question each juror about his or her background voir dire.
-If the attorney challenges for cause, he must justify the removal to a judge by pointing out a specific bias.
-If he utilizes his peremptory challenges, however, he can remove the juror without having to provide a reason.
+Before jurors are chosen, attorneys have the opportunity to question each juror about his or her background during voir dire, a process that allows attorneys on both sides to determine jurors’ potential biases and challenge their selection based on that information.
+If the attorney challenges a particular juror for “cause”, he must justify the removal to a judge by pointing out a specific bias.
+If he utilizes his “peremptory” challenges, however, he can remove the juror without having to provide a reason.
+This latter type of challenge can prove particularly helpful to attorneys trying rape cases.

 For many lawyers, experience teaches them how to select a jury.
 Experienced advocates analyze their prior results and adjust accordingly.
 That being said, in addition to intuition, all attorneys should have a firm understanding of juror social psychology.
 This knowledge and its application, aside from separating the strong attorneys from the weak, are often the difference between conviction and acquittal in rape trials.
 Over the past fifty years, social scientists have conducted numerous studies examining individuals’ attitudes towards rape based on various factors.
-By looking at rape trial jury selection within the framework of these social psychology studies, attorneys can understand how different juror characteristics affect trial outcomes develop supplemental juror questionnaires for voir dire designed to determine favorable jurors and choose or challenge jurors in a manner that best serve the interests of their clients.
+By looking at rape trial jury selection within the framework of these social psychology studies, attorneys can understand how different juror characteristics like gender, education, and cultural cognition might affect trial outcomes in potentially unexpected ways.
+Attorneys will then be able to develop supplemental juror questionnaires for voir dire designed to determine favorable jurors and to choose or challenge jurors in a manner that best serves the interests of their clients.

 The purpose of this essay is to apply these psychology findings to acquaintance rape trials so that attorneys can rely on methodical procedures when selecting jurors.
 I focus on acquaintance rape trials, because juror psychology tends to have the greatest impact on these types of cases.
 From here on, “rape” will always refer to acquaintance rape.
 First, I will introduce commonly held views of acquaintance rape, or “rape myths.”
+These myths affect the decisions of an overwhelming majority of jurors, so they need to be properly identified and understood before their effects can be analyzed.
 Then, I will discuss various correlations that psychology has found between characteristics such as education, cultural dispositions, etc. and that individual’s view of acquaintance rape.
 Lastly, I will utilize these studies to evaluate jury selection so that attorneys can more accurately assess jurors’ beliefs and how they will vote during the trial.
 Within this section, I will also recommend certain questions and statements that attorneys can include during voir dire.
 Taken together, this should provide a framework for attorneys trying rape cases.